So, who owns the roof and airspace above a purpose-built block of flats or a converted house?

 The first step is to look at what the lease says it demises.
 Generally, a lease should demise all the self-contained flat and go on to include items such as ‘the roof’ or the ‘roof space’ and the ‘air space’ above.
 If no such inclusion is made then it is wishful thinking to suggest that the roof and airspace is included, even if certain items are included within brackets and seem not to be exhaustive.

 The basic rule is that ownership of the roof, it’s space and the air space above should be expressly granted, as otherwise it remains with the Freehold.
 That said, if silent, it is also a question of fact as to what the common intention was between the original grantor and grantee.
 As such you must then examine the lease (as a whole) to ascertain who is responsible for the repair of the roof and further a practical analysis of the feasibility / requirement of one or the other owning and controlling the loft space.
-Does the tenant have a loft hatch and uninterrupted usage of the loft or does the Landlord maintain control for the purpose of maintaining water tanks and solar panels or some kind of services?
+Does the tenant have a loft hatch and uninterrupted usage of the loft or does the Landlord maintain control for the purpose of maintaining water tanks and solar panels or like services?

 A freeholder of a block of flats and two garage blocks granted a lease of the airspace above the two garage blocks to a developer so he could build a flat over each block.
 The owners of the flats in the block objected on grounds their leases gave them ownership of parts of the land required for the development.
 The developer applied to block their challenge.